Fighter (Dungeons & Dragons): Dungeons & Dragons 5th edition

 The fighter has been included as a character class in the 5th edition Player's Handbook.
 Players may choose from one of three Martial Archetypes at third level: Champion, Battle Master, and Eldritch Knight.
 Each is intended to provide a different flavour to the base fighter class: the Champion archetype focuses on simplistic power, the Battle Master focuses on a unique resource that is used to empower weapon flourishes known as maneuvers, and the Eldritch Knight offers limited access to magic.

 Later published sourcebooks have expanded upon the fighter class by granting additional subclass options.
 Sword Coast Adventurer's Guide (2015) added the Purple Dragon Knight to the Martial Archetype options, which focuses upon assisting and supporting allies.
 Xanathar's Guide to Everything (2017) added the Arcane Archer, Cavalier, and Samurai as player options.
 The Arcane Archer uses a unique resource of magically-empowered trick shots; the Cavalier focuses on mounted combat, defending their allies, and marking foes for engagement; and the Samurai focuses on resilience, swift strikes, and social interaction.
 Explorer's Guide to Wildemount (2020) added the Echo Knight.
 Tasha's Cauldron of Everything (2020) added two new options: Psi Warrior and Rune Knight.

+Subclasses

+A number of fighter subclasses have been published intermittently since early in Dungeons & Dragons' history.
+Subclasses or full classes with names like knight, cavalier, or crusader have appeared in every edition except the original and 4th, although with differing mechanics.
+An east Asian themed variant, the samurai, appeared as a full class in 3rd edition and as a subclass in 1st and 5th.
+The 5th edition subclasses arcane archer and psychic warrior also featured in 3rd edition.